-Note the host parameter in the hello-ingress.yaml file.
+Note the host parameter in the dead-drop-ingress.yaml file.
 You need to change this parameter as per the instruction below!
 Use a text editor of your choice to do so.
-The easiest way would be to use the Kate text editor as kate hello-ingress.yaml tddc88-ht23-test-group-0.kubernetes-public.it.liu.se
+The easiest way would be to use the EMACS text editor as emacs dead-drop-ingress.yaml tddc88-ht24-test-group-0.kubernetes-public.it.liu.se

-You can get the YOUR_NAMESPACE parameter from the configuration file we created at the beginning of this lab.
-If your namespace was tddc88-ht23-test-group-0, then the host parameter will become
+You can get the namespace parameter from the configuration file we created at the beginning of this lab.
+If your namespace was tddc88-ht24-test-group-0, then the host parameter will become

-In accordance with your personal configuration file, change the host parameter to YOUR_NAMESPACE.kubernetes-public.it.liu.se and then save the file.
-Note that Kate does not auto-save the file like Visual Studio.
+In accordance with your personal configuration file, change the host parameter to namespace.kubernetes-public.it.liu.se and then save the file.
+Note that EMACS does not auto-save the file like Visual Studio.